cyberbobjr/cakephp-Openweathermap/README.md

 Everytime you fetch weatherdata, the component check if the request is more than 6 hours old, otherwise the component will return weatherdata from cache.

+## Future
+I'm coding a Weather Helper which can display icon (css) or image from weather information.

+## End
 Sorry for my very bad english (i'm a french guy), if you see some errors, please do a pull request.
 If you want more informations, you can ask your questions into the issues section of this page.

 you can send me a mail at cyberbobjr(at)yahoo(dot)com